ialbert/genescape-central/README.md

 [out1]: https://raw.githubusercontent.com/ialbert/genescape-central/main/docs/images/genescape-output1.png

+## Reducing the graph size

-You can pass to the tree visualizer a list of genes or a list of GO ids, or even a mix of both.
+We can pass the tree visualizer a list of genes or a list of GO ids, or even a mix of both.
 Here is an example.

 ```
 Cyp1a1